-PART 2 REGULATION OF FIDUCIARY SERVICES BUSINESS
+REGULATION OF FIDUCIARY SERVICES BUSINESS

-- Regulation of fiduciary services business
+- 6. Regulation of fiduciary services business

 - 7. Category and extension of licence

 - 8. Application for licence and extension of licence

 - 9. Issue or refusal of licence

 - 10. Notice of refusal of licence

 - 11. Conditions of licence

 - 12. Restrictions on licensee's use of certain terms

 - 13. Surrender of licence

 - 14. Revocation of licence

-PART 3 OBLIGATIONS OF LICENSEES AND REGULATED SUBSIDIARY COMPANIES
+OBLIGATIONS OF LICENSEES AND REGULATED SUBSIDIARY COMPANIES

 - 15. Principal office, resident manager and recognised agent

 - 16. Operation outside Anguilla

 - 17. Maintenance of capital

 - 18. Insurance

 - 19. Change of name

 - 20. Notification of insignificant changes to ownership

 - 21. Approval of significant changes to ownership

 - 22. Significant regulatory impact disclosure

 - 23. Required standard of disclosure

 - 24. Annual fee

-25. Display of licence
+- 25. Display of licence

-PART 4 MANAGED TRUST RELATIONSHIPS
+MANAGED TRUST RELATIONSHIPS

-26. Managing trust companies

-27. Application for authorisation to act as managing trust company
+- 26. Managing trust companies - 27.
+Application for authorisation to act as managing trust company

-28. Issue or refusal of authorisation
+- 28. Issue or refusal of authorisation

-29. Notice of refusal of authorisation
+- 29. Notice of refusal of authorisation

-30. Obligations on managed trust companies
+- 30. Obligations on managed trust companies

-31. Obligations on managing trust companies
+- 31. Obligations on managing trust companies

-- 32. Management agreements - 33.
-Books and records of the managed trust company - 34.
-Corporate governance and resource requirements
+- 32. Management agreements

+- 33. Books and records of the managed trust company

+- 34. Corporate governance and resource requirements

-PART 5 REGULATION OF OUTSOURCING
+REGULATION OF OUTSOURCING

-35. Outsourcing
+- 35. Outsourcing

-36. Data security
+- 36. Data security

-37. Data protection
+- 37. Data protection

-PART 6 DIRECTORS
+DIRECTORS

-- Approval of resident managers, directors and senior officers

-Notification of change of director, etc.
+- 38. Approval of resident managers, directors and senior officers - 39.
+Notification of change of director, etc. - 40.
+Disclosure of interest

-Powers to be exercised for proper purpose

-- 41. Standard of care

-- 42. Reliance on records and reports

-- 43. Disclosure of interest

-PART 7 ADMINISTRATION
+ADMINISTRATION

-- 44. Directions to licensees and regulated subsidiary companies
+- 41. Directions to licensees and regulated subsidiary companies

-- 45. Directions for reporting of information
+- 42. Directions for reporting of information

-- 46. Verification of information
+- 43. Verification of information

-- 47. Publication of names of licensees and regulated subsidiary companies
+- 44. Publication of names of licensees and regulated subsidiary companies

-- 48. Power to make prohibition orders
+- 45. Power to make prohibition orders

-- 49. List of prohibition orders
+- 46. List of prohibition orders

-- 50. Right to make representations as to prohibition orders
+- 47. Right to make representations as to prohibition orders

-- 51. Disclosure of reasons for decision
+- 48. Disclosure of reasons for decision

-- 52. Investigation of suspected offences
+- 49. Investigation of suspected offences

-PART 8 AUDIT
+AUDIT